DanielBeckDK/virtualWhiteboard/README.md

 3: Start apache server and go to http://localhost:PORT/FOLDERNAME/index.php where PORT is the port your apache server is running on and FOLDERNAME is the folder in where you have this project stored
 4: Site should work
 5: login credentials for users can be found in document userCreds.txt

+The site can also be viewed live at https://danielbeck.dk